 At Rangewell, we work across the entire lending industry, and our finance experts have personal experience of different business sectors.
 Our experience across the manufacturing industry works for you.
 Our team knows the lenders who specialise in finance for production machinery, and those who understand the electrical engineering business sector.
 It means that we can help you find the most competitive rates for all types of finance solutions.

 We put this knowledge to work for you, finding the most competitive deals for the equipment you need, from a single machine to a complete line.

-As well as conventional finance products, we can help you find Alternative Funding, using new loan providers and styles of funding.
+As well as conventional construction funding products, we can help you find Alternative Funding, using new loan providers and styles of funding.
 We know the lenders who can offer the most competitive rates for the sector.
 Whether you have a straightforward finance need, or require a complicated ‘Jigsaw’ funding plan made up of a combination of lending types, we have the answers you need.

 Simply call us now to find out more.